iCliniq Logo

 Conclusion

 Vestibular rehabilitation is a set of exercises that are advised for patients having vestibular-related problems.
 These exercises are designed by a specially trained vestibular physical therapist.
-These exercises advised are specifically designed for each patient according to the condition suffering and also depend upon the patient's other conditions.
+These exercises are specifically designed for each patient according to the patient's condition and also depend upon the patient's other conditions.
 These patients suffering from dizziness and balance-related problems will learn to get adjusted and have a better quality of life.

 Frequently Asked Questions